 The jacket features pit zips (located in the armpit of the jacket) which can be opened to allow for ventilation.

-If ever I am walking in a light rain and it isn’t too cold, I will unzip these pit zips.
+If ever I am walking in light rain and it isn’t too cold, I will unzip these pit zips.
 They are handy in circumstances of physical activity to combat becoming too hot and stifled.

 Remember, the pit zip zippers are watertight as well.
 Don’t forget to close them when it really starts pissing down!